aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 Open up the `_masthead.html.erb` file in `app/assets/views/shared` split screen next to the provided `_masthead.scss` file.

-First copy and paste all of the text content from `app/assets/copy/masthead.txt` and then build the html structure around it.
+First copy and paste all of the text content from `docs/copy/masthead.txt` and then build the HTML structure around it.
 Here are some tips:

-- Notice that the `.masthead` is a flex parent which means it will be used as a containing html element and all immediate child elements will become flex-children
+- Notice that the `.masthead` is a flex parent which means it will be used as a containing HTML element and all immediate child elements will become flex-children
 - The `align-items` property centers the flex-children horizontally
 - The Rails Asset Pipeline takes care of precompiling our assets, so the correct filepath for images in the `assets/images` folder is `assets/example_image.jpg`
 - Only list elements should be present within unordered lists, but list elements may contain other elements such as anchor tags or buttons

-**After some html structuring you will notice some problems with the styling.
+**After some HTML structuring you will notice some problems with the styling.
 Refer to the `masthead` screenshot and fix the following items:**

 - correctly position the `language-nav`
 - remove the last border-right from `masthead-links`